 In order to calculate the junction temperature of the power MOSFET, the power dissipated by the device must be known.
-This power dissipation is a function of the duty cycle, the load current and the junction temperature itself (due to the positive temperature coefficient of its $R{DS(ON)}$ ).
+This power dissipation is a function of the duty cycle, the load current and the junction temperature itself (due to the positive temperature coefficient of its $R{DS(ON)}$).
 As a result, some iterative calculation is normally required to determine a reasonably accurate value.
-Care should be taken to ensure that the converter is capable of delivering the required load current over all operating conditions (line voltage and temperature), and for the worst-case specifications for $V{SENSE(MAX)}$ and the $R{DS(ON)}$ of the MOSFET listed in the manufacturer's data sheet.
+Since the controller is using the MOSFET as both a switching and a sensing element, care should be taken to ensure that the converter is capable of delivering the required load current over all operating conditions (line voltage and temperature), and for the worst-case specifications for $V{SENSE(MAX)}$ and the $R{DS(ON)}$ of the MOSFET listed in the manufacturer's data sheet.